Mango Wood Furniture - Warm Exotic Wood for Any Interior

 Mango Wood Coffee Tables

 Our mango wood coffee tables are available in round, oval, and rectangular shapes.
-They come with black or natural steel frames, or entirely in wood.
+They are available with black or natural steel frames, or entirely in wood.
 A mango wood coffee table is an anchor point in any living room.

 Mango Wood TV Units

 Our mango wood TV units are wide, low, and timeless.
 With sliding doors, open compartments, or combinations.
-The warm wood color makes them suitable for almost any interior, from modern to rustic.
+The warm wood color makes them suitable for almost any interior, from modern to country style.

 Mango Wood Cabinets

 From small bedside tables to large display cabinets and sideboards.
 Mango wood cabinets have character.
-No cabinet is exactly the same due to the unique grain.
+No two cabinets are exactly the same due to the unique grain.

 Side Tables and Console Tables

-Smaller mango wood furniture such as side tables, bedside tables, and console tables complete the interior and bring consistency to your furniture choices.
+Smaller mango wood furniture such as side tables, nightstands, and console tables complete the interior and bring consistency to your furniture choices.

 Characteristics of Mango Wood — The Details

-• Color variation — Mango wood naturally exhibits color variations from light gold to deep brown.
-This is a characteristic, not a defect.
+- Color Variance — Mango wood naturally exhibits color variations from light gold to deep brown.
+This is a characteristic, not a flaw.

 Maintenance of Mango Wood Furniture